Fun With Stress 1.1

 Introduction

-The birth of our settled, agricultural, (and later industrial and technological) societies came with an unexpected afterbirth in the form of social anxiety; a state in which most of us still dwell, albeit mostly unconscious.
+The birth of our agricultural, industrial and technological societies came with an unexpected afterbirth in the form of social anxiety; a state in which most of us still dwell, albeit mostly unconsciously.
 Yet this constant undercurrent of fear determines a big part of our thinking, feeling and behaving, and harbours the potential of chronic stress, which harbours the potential of developing into mental and/or physical illnesses.[1]

-Moreover a basic undercurrent of anxiety diminishes our experience of life dramatically.
-When we get into a desired situation, we want it to go on forever and worry about when it will end, and if we get into an undesired situation we want it to be over as soon as possible and blame someone or other for putting us there in the first place.
-In both cases part of our available energy is wasted on worrying and/or blaming; features which by nature have to do with future or past instead of dealing with that moment where our lives actually play out: the present.
+Moreover, a basic undercurrent of anxiety diminishes our experience of life dramatically.
+For instance, when we get into a desired situation, we want it to go on forever and worry about when it will end, and if we get into an undesired situation we want it to be over as soon as possible and blame someone or other for putting us there in the first place.
+In both cases, part of our available energy is wasted on worrying and/or blaming; features which by nature have to do with future or past instead of dealing with that moment where our lives actually play out: the present.

 With joyfulness as a basic undercurrent we still get into desired and undesired situations, but the big difference lies in its nature of having to do with the present moment, and hence there is absence of worry and blame.
 When desired situations happen while our basic state of being is joyful, all our energy is used for the enjoyment of whatever is happening now.
-Subsequently when undesired situations happen, all our energy is used for their acceptance without energy wastage on worry, blame or shame.
-This series is meant for those who are interested in such a change of perception and basic state of being.
+In the same spirit, when undesired situations happen, all our energy is used for their acceptance without energy wastage on worry, blame or shame.

 The first part of this study will concentrate on the different forms of input and how strongly they can push our buttons.
-We’re going to elaborate on the development of memory, buttons, and personal meaning; distinguish between physical and mental input; and close off with creating different input levels.
+We’re going to elaborate on how input becomes memory, and how we create buttons.
+Furthermore, we’ll distinguish between physical and mental input as the former generally represents our buttons being pushed from without, and the latter is about how we ourselves can push our buttons.

-The goal is that we obtain knowledge of what happens inside our body every time our buttons are pushed, which triggers our stress response.
-We will see that this response is a highly skilled defence mechanism with the potential of getting us out of harm’s way.
-However, if the system gets overworked due to continuous pushing of our buttons, it begins to falter.
+We will discover that our stress response is a highly skilled defence mechanism with the potential of getting us out of harm’s way.
+However, if the system gets overworked due to relentless pushing of our buttons, it begins to falter.
 Moreover, particularly the systems we need for replenishment and recovery then also begin to falter.
 We’re going to investigate how that works, how we can perceive that in our body and how the tide can be turned.

 Erik Stout